Snap-sec/blog/_posts/2021-02-26-Why-are-small-business-interesting-targets-for-cybercriminals.md

 According to research conducted in the financial year 2020, there was a 600% surge in cyberattacks associated with COVID-19.
 Moreover, 40% of the companies that provided work-from-home facilities to their workers reported an escalation in cyber hits.

 ## **Ways to protect your business from tech hackers?**
-No matter how much you think your company or business is insignificant to the cyber attackers, you never get to know what kind of data they want to suck up from your website or to what business they will reach through your domain.
+No matter how much you think your company or business is insignificant to the cyber attackers, you never know what kind of data they want to suck up from your website or to what business they will reach through your domain.
 Plus, it is also unimaginable what they are going to do with this data and the amount they would be making out of it.

 But don’t worry, that’s not the end of the story.
 There are some essential ways that you can opt to prevent your website from hackers, and on the same side, you will have peace of mind.
 These steps include (but are not limited to):

 - Performing routine vulnerability scans and penetration tests to ensure your systems are secure and patched on time.
-- Performing a background check before employing the employees to ensure they don’t have a history of cyber crimes.
+- Performing background checks before employing the employees to ensure they don’t have a history of cyber crimes.
 - Educating employees of the firm to apply specific protocols while opening files, sending attachments, or providing the sensitive information to anyone.
 - Creating a backup for the sensitive data so the lost information can be recovered in the event of cyberattacks.
 - Make sure all the systems and software attached to your business are  and regularly updated and completely protected with compatible firewall and antivirus programs.